luau-lang/rfcs/docs/syntax-attributes-functions-parameters.md

 (f().x)
 ```

+We currently have an ad-hoc implementation of `@checked` attribute, used in declaration files.
+It is specified in two ways:

+1. `declare function @checked abs(n: number): number`
+2. `writef64: @checked (b: buffer, offset: number, value: number) -> ()`

+For uniformity, declarations using the first style will be modified to use `@checked` attribute before the `function` keyword and declarations using the second style will be modified to use `@checked()` to ensure that the function parameter list is not treated as an attribute parameter list.

 There are two notable exclusions in this syntax.

 1. Literal `table` values are excluded from being passed as parameters since they are composite structures; information supplied via table fields can be passed as separate parameters to the attribute.
 If they are still deemed useful, a follow-up RFC can introduce them with motivating use cases.